vasil-nesterov/toy-coin/README.md

 - [x] Blockchain: loaded/saved from file
 - [x] Blockchain: Ensure that each block correctly references previous one
 - [x] Blockchain: Ensure that each block has a valid proof

+# TODO
+- [x] Next: Fix /view route
+- [x] Next: Fix /mine route
+- [ ] Next: Fix /add_tx route
+- [ ] UTXO without addresses.
+Multiple in, multiple out.
+Replace BalanceRegistry with UTXO.
+Stabilize app

+- Next: block must have a single coinbase tx, coinbase tx must have 1_000 millis (CoinbaseTxRuleSet, RegularTxRuleSet)
+- [ ] UTXO with addresses

+- [ ] Refactor: merge SigTx and Tx into single class
+- [ ] Review RuleSets

+- [ ] Transaction: check against UTXO when adding to mempool & blockchain
+- [ ] ***Implement consensus
+- [ ] Tx: leave some coins as a fee; state it explicitly
+- [ ] Allow to record a name on the blockchain somehow (in tx, or outside)

+- [ ] Ensure that there's only one coinbase tx in a block, and ensure the reward is correct (== 100 initially)

+- [ ] Tx versioning
+- [ ] Start a 24/7 node
+- [ ] EVM?
+- [ ] Web::PrivateInterface, Web::PublicInterface: ractors, not threads

+- [ ] Spec for BlockValidator
+- [ ] Ensure that app is thread-safe (Consensus, sending coins, mining a block)